introtothesam/Heat-Stress-Study/research-assessment.md

 Describe whether and how you used AI/LLMs when completing this project:

+I asked ChatGPT while constructing and validating my data simulation script.
+Specifically, I wanted to generate synthetic rc_rage data using beta distributions to approximate real-world response rates in an experimental task.
+The reference dataset is the previous study using rc_rage but without heat exposure.
+I asked ChatGPT for suggestions on different R functions and how best to parameterize the beta distribution.

+Additionally, while building the logistic regression models for moderation, I asked ChatGPT for advice on how to structure a hierarchical or mixed-effects model that could capture temperature condition, personality traits, and their interactions.
+I initially wasn’t sure how to incorporate all variables (temperature, impulsivity, and aggression subscales) into a single model without either over-fitting or losing interpretability.

 Optionally (for engagement points) reflect on your use of AI:

+For this project, AI helped me which R functions might be most useful for tasks like data simulation and for understanding different modeling strategies.
+However, for new/ outside class packages, I found it was best to consult the package reference manual or vignettes first, then refine my usage by asking AI clarifying questions.
+This two-step process ensured the final code aligned with good statistical practice and minimized errors while still benefiting from AI’s speedy suggestions.

 ## Overall requirements